• Skip to main content

 It takes courage and integrity to act mercifully towards your partner when they have betrayed you by keeping their secret.
 Ask yourself how important this relationship is to you.
 Your answer will provide direction to how you respond to your partner as you continue to process this new information.
 Justice may ‘feel good’ but it does not repair a damaged relationship.
 Mercy, on the other hand, invites your partner to reconnect and talk openly and honestly.

-If you are experiencing difficulties in your couple relationship and need direction and support to repair your relationship and reach toward your full relational potential then here’s what you need to do contact me on 0434 337 245 for a FREE 10-minute phone consultation on how I can best help you or press book now to book on my online diary.
+If you are experiencing difficulties in your couple relationship contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online now.

 Tweet